 Protein is of primary importance when it comes to muscle development.
 The amino acids in proteins help to build muscles.
 Research shows that 20 to 30 percent of your diet should be protein.
 Elders should incorporate 30 grams in every meal, as this constant infusion of “muscle fuel” will be your best hedge against muscle loss as you age.

 2) Check your vitamin D Levels

 As you grow older, your body’s ability to make vitamin D through sun exposure becomes difficult.
-You can get vitamin D through foods such as eggs, cod liver oil, vitamin D fortified milk, cereals and others.
+You can get vitamin D through foods such as eggs, cod liver oil, vitamin D fortified milk, cereals, and others.
 The body needs vitamin D to help with muscle protein synthesis and to fight inflammation.
-Ask your doctor about supplements as well, as their are a number of vitamin D capsules you can take on a daily basis to ensure adequate amounts of this important vitamin.
+Ask your doctor about supplements as well, as there are a number of vitamin D capsules you can take on a daily basis to ensure adequate amounts of this important vitamin.

 The strongest way to fight muscle loss is by keeping the muscles active.
 A combination of resistance training and aerobic exercises are vital because they activate muscles.
-About 20 to 30 minutes of exercise three times a week is often recommended to improve the muscle mass and strength.
+About 20 to 30 minutes of exercise three times a week is often recommended to improve muscle mass and strength.
 Continuing strength training as you age is one of the single most effective ways of building lean muscle, and avoiding muscle loss with age.

 Exercise is a crucial component of preventing and managing muscle loss.

 Final Thoughts on Muscle Loss

 Muscle loss becomes common with age and can decrease your quality of life.
 Make sure your diet has enough calories and proteins.